 The Sings of Dental Health Issues

 In case people have any of the signs above mentioned, they should consult their dentist right away.
-People should know that unurgent treatment may be needed in order to prevent an issue from worsening.
+People should know that unurgent treatment may be needed to prevent an issue from worsening.

 Blood Glucose Levels and Dental Treatment

-Furthermore, the appointments for dental treatment need to be arranged in order to fit in with the regime of their diabetes treatment.
+Furthermore, the appointments for dental treatment need to be arranged to fit in with the regime of their diabetes treatment.

 For instance, in case people have a tooth removed, and it takes too much time to heal, they need to consult their doctor or dentist right away and ask for advice.